syncfusion-content/fileformat-docs/File-Formats/Presentation/Working-with-Slide.md

 {% endhighlight %}

 {% endtabs %}

+You can download a complete working sample from [GitHub](https://github.com/SyncfusionExamples/PowerPoint-Examples/tree/master/Slides/Add-predefined-blank-slide-layout-type).

 The following code example demonstrates how to add a slide with all other predefined slide layout types.